 EFRI seeks proposals with transformative ideas that represent an opportunity for a significant shift in fundamental engineering knowledge with a strong potential for long term impact on national needs or a grand challenge.
 The proposals must also meet the detailed requirements delineated in this solicitation.

-INFORMATION WEBCAST: The Emerging Frontiers and Multidisciplinary Activities (EFMA) Office will hold an information workshop on October 23, 2015 to discuss the EFRI program and answer questions about this solicitation.
-Details will be posted on the EFMA website (www.nsf.gov/eng/efma).
+INFORMATION WEBCAST: The Emerging Frontiers and Multidisciplinary Activities (EFMA) Office held an informational workshop on October 23, 2015 to discuss the EFRI program and answer questions about the FY 2016 ACQUIRE and NewLAW solicitation.
+Click here to view slides.

 REVISIONS AND UPDATES